snoke/myWebsocketApp/README.md

 ## Major Todos
 * implement user settings
 * append and check jwt bearer in socket commands
-* store images as blob, not base64
+* store images as blob in db, not base64